 User tags and keyword searching

-Some special interest newspapers have been tagged by registered users of the State Library of Victoria.
-To search tags, click on the red Tags link under the search box in the catalogue.
-You can see columns for recently added and popular tags, and also a box to search tags.
+Some special interest newspapers have been tagged by registered users of the State Library.
+To search tags, click on the Tags link above the search box in the catalogue.
+You can see columns for most popular and recently added tags, and also a box to search tags.
 Type in 'newspapers' here and you'll see all the tags that have been assigned to newspapers.

 Sorting search results

-At the top of your search results, there is a drop-down that allows you to change how your results are sorted.
+In the right hand column, there is a drop-down that allows you to change how your results are sorted.
 The default is relevance, but the options for title, newest date or oldest date are especially useful for newspapers.

 Newspapers often change their name over time.
 If a newspaper changes its name it will have a separate catalogue record for each new title.
-Some newspapers have changed their titles many times, sometimes reverting to their original names and then changing yet again; for example, the Ringwood Croydon mail.
-The 'Details' tab will note related works, and may also have a link saying 'View family tree for this title'.
+Some newspapers have changed their titles many times, sometimes reverting to their original names and then changing yet again; for example, The Herald.
+The full record view notes related works, and may also have a link saying 'View family tree for this title'.
 The family tree opens in a new tab or window and can help you navigate through all the title changes, and also links back to catalogue entries.

 Publication dates vs holdings dates

 Newspapers are continuing publications, sometimes called 'serials' or 'periodicals'.
 Some newspapers are very old and the Library may not hold all issues.
 The catalogue records will show the dates of publication as well as the 'holdings'; i.e. the actual issues the Library has in its collection.
 For example, the Cape Times was published between 1887 and 1913, but the Library only has issues from 1895 to 1913.
 To check the holdings, see the 'summary holdings' statement in the 'Availability' section of the full record view.